gkerenel/Professional-Communication-Course/README.md

 **Meeting Etiquette**
 - Mute microphones when not speaking
 - Arrive early to address technical issues
-- Minimize distractions and background noise
+- Minimise distractions and background noise
 - Test all links and shared materials beforehand

 ---